twilio-labs/function-templates/conversations/README.md

 ## Pre-requisites

+Follow the instructions in the blog post to configure Conversations to create a new Conversation when SMS messages come in, and configure the `onConversationAdded` webhook URL to point to the URL of this Function.

+Check the box in your [Functions configuration dashboard](https://www.twilio.com/console/functions/configure) to enable `ACCOUNT_SID` and `AUTH_TOKEN`.
+If not, you'll need to add those environment variables manually.

 ### Environment variables

 This project requires some environment variables to be set.
 To keep your tokens and secrets secure, make sure to not commit the `.env` file in git.
 When setting up the project with `twilio serverless:init ...` the Twilio CLI will create a `.gitignore` file that excludes `.env` from the version history.